-Upon completion of this program in its entirety students may apply for 7-12 certification in NYS through the Office of Field Services (716) 375-2357 at St. Bonaventure University.
+Upon completion of this program, candidates may apply for 7-12 certification in New York state through the Office of Field Services (716) 375-2357 at St. Bonaventure University.

 The admission committee reviews the following in considering candidates for this program: